UDF using python function in PySpark

 contact_df.show()

-# Create python functions
+# Create python function

 def validate_mobile_number(mobile_number):